JHero23/CS-2-Work/README.md

 - Strings, File I/O.
 - Array Based Data Structures.

+## Description
+This program is an advance version of the homework pokemon, where instead of taking items and making different objects, we place the objects inside a dynamic array, simulating a pokedex filled with pokemon.

 ## Note
 This assignment works differently in different IDEs.
 This program was tested and programmed in JetBrains CLion.